Jack-Sibley/ancestral-visionary/src/casual-variants/archenemy.md

 + **904.2a** One of the teams consists of exactly one player, who is designated the archenemy.
 + **904.2b** The other team consists of any number of players.

-**904.3.** In addition to the normal game materials, the archenemy needs a scheme deck of at least twenty scheme cards.
+**904.3.** In addition to the normal game materials, the archenemy needs a supplementary scheme deck of at least twenty scheme cards.
 A scheme deck may contain no more than two of any card with a particular English name.
 (See rule 313, “Schemes.”)

-**904.4.** At the start of the game, the archenemy shuffles their scheme deck so that the cards are in a random order.
-The scheme deck is placed face down next to the archenemy’s library.
-All scheme cards remain in the command zone throughout the game, both while they’re part of a scheme deck and while they’re face up.
+**904.4.** All scheme cards remain in the command zone throughout the game, both while they’re part of a scheme deck and while they’re face up.

 **904.5.** The archenemy’s starting life total is 40.
 Each other player’s starting life total is 20.